snowcap/Emarsys/README.md

 $client = new Client(EMARSYS_API_USERNAME, EMARSYS_API_SECRET);
 ```

-At that point, you have access to all the methods implemented by the Emarsys API
+At this point, you have access to all the methods implemented by the Emarsys API

 For example :